Simon-Busch/Simon-Busch/README.md

 Founder & CEO of **[Hyperblitz](https://hyperblitz.trade)** — designing ML systems that predict market microstructure.
 I build models that actually ship to production, not just notebooks that sit in repos.

-Currently: deploying quantitative models with rigorous backtesting across crypto markets.
+Currently: deploying quantitative models and trading bots with rigorous backtesting across crypto markets.

 ---